joshuajosephjefries/Jenkins/README.md

 3. Create a dockerfile.
 Refer the code from this repository.

-4. Build the docker container: "docker build -t myjenkins-blueocean:2.332.2-1 ."
-(Refer the file from repository)
+4. Build the docker container: (Refer the file from repository)

+> docker build -t myjenkins-blueocean:2.332.2-1 .

 5. Run the docker container: